You’re trying to learn Japanese, I’m learning to program on the side.

 A typing converter is also a handy resource for beginning Japanese learners.
 It’s a fabulous tool and it’s easy to use—simply type in a word and the converter shows the word and its katakana!

 Sites like Study Kanji do an excellent job of bringing basic kanji to learners.
-Use them to quiz your skills (there is a scorekeeper right on the page) or just to learn.
+Use them to quiz your skills (there’s a scorekeeper right on the page) or just to learn.
 Either method is helpful!

-When you embark on the journey to teach yourself beginner Japanese one of the most important things you should do is build a core vocabulary.
+When you embark on the journey to teach yourself beginner Japanese, one of the most important things you can do is build a core vocabulary.

 This fundamental vocabulary is essential for reading, writing, speaking and listening.
-It is what will allow you to build skills on what you already know—that is, the core vocabulary.
+It’s what will allow you to build skills on what you already know—that is, the core vocabulary.